tacticaljmp/hollowing-presentation/README.md

 This readme provides some technical information about process hollowing in general, as well as how hollowing is implemented in some tools I'm involved in.
+Further below there is an experimental section where some tests against AV solutions are presented.
 The pdf contains some legacy slides about process hollowing.